Home > Blog > Communication in Nursing: Why It Matters and How to Improve It

 Nurses can improve their professional competence and deliver higher quality care by mastering practical intercommunication skills.
 The biggest mistake you can make during your studies is taking the great ability for communication in nursing for granted.
 Some people are naturally good empaths and communicators.
 But that’s not true.
 And today, we will talk not only about the importance of well-established intercommunication but also about effective ways to improve it.

 You probably heard about the importance of proper intercommunication in boosting patients’ safety, quality of patient care, and overall satisfaction with nursing services.
-That’s true, as this is what effectively improves patient outcomes by contributing to a safer and more satisfying healthcare experience.
+That’s true, as effective nursing communication improves patient outcomes by contributing to a safer and more satisfying healthcare experience.

 • Better communication helps sick persons better understand their conditions and inform nurses about them to make better choices on treatment options and care measures provided.